adyoli/AWS-Messaging-System-Infrastructure/README.md

 This repository contains a production-ready, AWS-based infrastructure for a containerized web application.
 It is provisioned entirely with Terraform and deployed automatically via a CI/CD pipeline using GitHub Actions.

 This project demonstrates modern DevOps and cloud-native best practices, including immutable infrastructure, automated testing, and comprehensive monitoring.
-Instead of a simple echo container, this solution uses a custom Python Flask application to provide a more realistic and extensible workload.
+Instead of a simple echo container, this solution uses a custom Python Flask application to provide a more realistic and extensible workload that the proposed http-echo image.

 ## Table of Contents